ez-leka/gocli/README.md

     err = app.Run(os.Args)
 ```
-More examples can be found in cmd/main.go
+Examples showing every feature can be found in app_test.go
 ## Features

 - Generated help output and error reporting that can be fully [customized and localized](#templates-and-localization)
-- Type-safe flags and arguments
+- Type-safe flags and arguments with pre-validation
 - Support for required flags and required positional arguments
 - Support for nested commands
 - flags and arguments can be grouped for either/or validation